 For Journalists and Media Professionals:

-- Verify accuracy of statements with timestamps
+- Verify accuracy with timestamps

-- Create article drafts faster with ready-to-use quotes
+- Draft articles faster with ready quotes

-- Comply with journalistic standards for accurate attribution
+- Meet journalistic standards for accurate attribution

 For Content Creators and Marketers:

-- Generate compelling pull quotes for promotional materials
+- Pull punchy quotes for promotional material

 For Researchers and Academics: